iampratyusht/Autonomous-path-finding/README.md

 ## Installation & Usage

-1. **PCB Fabrication:** Print the custom PCB using the provided schematics.
-2. **Chassis Assembly:** 3D print the chassis and assemble all hardware components.
 3. **Wiring:** Connect components as per the circuit diagram.
 4. **Programming:** Upload the C++ code to the Arduino Nano using Arduino IDE.
-5. **Operation:** Place the robot at the maze start point and power it on.
-The robot will autonomously solve the maze and trace the shortest path to the target.

 ---